SureshGedela/java-quickstart/readme.txt

 1. From the command line, run "ant compile" to generate the Java stubs and compile the test code

-DEBUGGING THE EXAMPLE
+DEBUGGING THE EXAMPLE IN ECLIPSE IDE
 ---------------------
+1. From the command line, run "ant setup" to generate the Java stubs.
-1. Load the project into Eclipse.
+2. Load the project into Eclipse.
-a) Copy the unzipped foler into your Eclipse workspace
+a) Copy the unzipped folder into your Eclipse workspace
 b) In Eclipse, create a new Java project:
 - File -> New -> Java Project
 - Enter project name, and point the project's root folder to the unzipped folder's location
 - Click 'Next'
 - Click 'Finish'
-2. Create a Run/Debug Configuraiton for ApiTest.java
+3. Create a Run/Debug Configuraiton for ApiTest.java
 c) Navigate to src/com.zuora.api/ApiTest.java, and right click to select "Run As => Run Configurations".
 Click on "Arguments" tab, and specify the VM parameters as:
   -Dtest.properties=./test.properties

-UPDATE THE WSDL VERSION
+UPDATING THE WSDL VERSION
 -----------------------
 If you want to use another WSDL version instead of the current WSDL version in the sample code, you can follow the steps below:
 1. In test.properties file, change the zuora.wsdl.version value
 2. In test.properties file, change the version number in the end point
 3. Copy the WSDL file to the root folder, e.g. zuora.a.37.0.wsdl
 4. Run "ant setup".
-This will re-generate the Java classes from the new WSDL file.
+This will re-generate the Java stubs from the new WSDL file.